mohamed255255/Al-Maqraa/README.md

 # **QuartzNet Model**

-The QuartzNet is a better variant of Jasper with a key difference that it uses time-channel separable 1D convolutions.
+The QuartzNet is a better variant of Jasper from Nividia with a key difference that it uses time-channel separable 1D convolutions.
 This allows it to dramatically reduce the number of weights while keeping similar accuracy.

 A Jasper/QuartzNet models look like this (QuartzNet model is pictured):